 The goal of the employment assistance specialist (EAS) is to increase the quantity and enhance the quality of employment outcomes for VR customers who have a primary disability of vision loss.
 The EAS works in partnership with employers, the VR team, and customers with vision loss to provide specialized support to meet the customer's assistive technology needs and reach employment goals.

+Specific services include, but are not limited to, assistive technology purchase planning, baseline computer skills assessment, equipment and software installation and troubleshooting, equipment refurbishing and loans, job retention and basic consultation services.

 C-1008-1: Accessing Employment Assistance Specialist Services

-EAS basic consultation is a service for customers with a primary disability of vision loss and who do not have multiple disabilities.
-With basic consultation, targeted employment services can be delivered more efficiently,

-Required Consultations
+Employment assistance specialists serve customers with a primary disability of vision loss.
+A VR counselor refers a customer for EAS services by creating a service record in ReHabWorks and delegating the service to an EAS.

+Creating a Service Record for EAS Services

+Level 1—In-House Services

+Level 2—Employment Assistance Services (EAS)

+Level 3—Employment Assistance Services (EAS)

+Level 4— Select the applicable service (describe)

+Note: The term “describe” should be replaced with a brief description of requested services.

+Initial Consultation

 VR counselors must contact an EAS for an initial consultation assessment before referring a customer with a primary disability of vision loss for an assistive technology evaluation at the Assistive Technology Unit, or with an Assistive Technology Evaluation provider.

 Other Consultations

-VR counselors should contact an EAS for consultation and assistance with the following:
+As needed, VR counselors should contact an EAS for consultation and assistance with the following:

-vocational or academic customer issues regarding training or assistive technology training that might assist with an employment goal
+Customer’s vocational or academic issues regarding assistive technology or training that might assist with an employment goal

 Facilitating meetings with employer contacts, site tours, assistance with a job analysis, job accommodations, technical information or updates, job retention and restructuring, or environmental assessments